-1. Grant Award Letter.
-Upon the award of a grant, the Metro COO shall issue a Grant Award Letter for the grant amount determined by the Metro Council.

-- 2. Negotiation of the draft Intergovernmental Agreement ("IGA").
-Metro and the Grant Applicant shall negotiate the terms of the Grant Intergovernmental Agreement ("IGA") The scope of work in the grant application as modified by any condition in Metro Council grant award shall be the basis for Metro and grantee to negotiate the draft IGA.
-The draft IGA shall set forth the role of Metro's project liaison on the project advisory committee, an agreed-upon scope of work and budget, completion dates of expected milestones and deliverables, matching funds and grant payment amounts for each milestone, and any administrative penalties that may be imposed by Metro for amendments to the IGA or project timeline that may be requested by the applicant.
-The IGA shall retain the right of the Metro COO to terminate a Grant award if the milestones set forth in the IGA are not met within the timeframes set forth in the IGA. - 3.
-Procurement of project consultants: Prior to execution of the final IGA, the applicant shall work with Metro to select an appropriate consultant team as needed to complete the proposed work as outlined in the grant application.
-Metro shall have the opportunity to review and approve any requests for proposals issued by the grant applicant and shall be involved as an equal partner in the selection of all project consultants. - 4.
-Draft contract with project consultants: Following final selection of project consultants, applicant shall prepare draft contracts with all consultants that fully describe the deliverables and timelines as set forth in the draft IGA and provide maximum costs for each consultant task. - 5.
-Execution of the final IGA: The draft consultant contracts shall be attached as an exhibit to the final IGA.
+- 1. Grant Award Letter.
+Upon the award of a grant, the Metro COO shall issue a Grant Award Letter for the grant amount determined by the Metro Council. - 2.
+Negotiation of the Intergovernmental Agreement ("IGA").
+Metro and the Grantee shall negotiate the terms of the Grant Intergovernmental Agreement ("IGA") The scope of work in the grant application as modified by any condition in Metro Council grant award shall be the basis for Metro and the Grantee to negotiate the IGA.
+The IGA shall set forth the role of Metro's project liaison on the project advisory committee, an agreed-upon scope of work and budget, a draft request for proposals for any consultants needed to implement the project, matching funds and grant payment amounts, and any administrative penalties that may be imposed by Metro for amendments to the IGA or project timeline that may be requested by the applicant.
+The IGA shall retain the right of the Metro COO to terminate a Grant award if the milestones set forth in the IGA are not met within the timeframes set forth in the IGA.
 The governing body of the Grant applicant jurisdiction shall authorize the approval of the IGA.
 Following execution of the IGA by appropriate personnel on behalf of the local governing body, the COO shall execute the IGA.
-If the IGA has not been finalized and signed by Metro and grantee within six months of grant award, the COO shall exercise the authority to cancel the grant award. - 6.
-Refinement of Grant Agreement Procedures.
-The COO has the authority to direct staff to refine and modify the general Grant Agreement procedures outlined above as needed to ensure smooth, efficient administration and continual improvement of the grant program.
+If the IGA has not been finalized and signed by Metro and grantee within six months of grant award, the COO shall exercise the authority to cancel the grant award.